stephaniemagdic/travel-tracker/README.md

 Travel tracker is a web application that allows a user to navigate to their unique account, book, manage and track different their travel data.

-Run the application and spin up a local server to walk through a mock login, fetch mock user data and make travel plans!
+Run the application and spin up a local server to walk through a mock login, fetch user data from the API, and make travel plans!

 This project:
   - implements the fetch API to access data from a local server.